SINTEF/sensapp/net.modelbased.sensapp.service.database.raw/README.md

         { "n": "another-sensor", "u": "m", "v": 0.9017250537872314, "t": 1337416930 },
         { "n": "another-sensor", "u": "m", "v": 0.9753862023353577, "t": 1337416931 }  ]
     }

+One can use an optional `sorted` boolean parameter in the sent document to ensure that the retrieved data is sorted according to their timestamp.

 ### Sensor data handling: /databases/raw/data/%NAME